Catskill909/chatroom/plan.md

 **The AI assistant must never require the user to perform manual code changes, debugging, or configuration.
 All code, fixes, and debugging must be performed by the AI directly.
 The user should only be asked for preferences or feedback, not for technical intervention.**

+- All changes must be reversible and thoroughly documented.
+- If a production bug is found, roll back to the last working state before attempting further fixes.

+## Lessons Learned / Next Steps

+- Always verify production after any change; rollback if any breakage is detected.
+- Document all critical failures and fixes in `critical-fix-needed.md`.
+- Track ongoing production issues (e.g., audio upload bug) in dedicated files (see `live-audio-upload-errors.md`).
+- Do not attempt risky, multi-file changes without a rollback plan.

 ## Future Development Ideas